THEjoezack/searchbetter.dev/src/pages/about/index.md

 I'd love to hear any feedback you have for me over on [Twitter](https://twitter.com/THEjoezack).

 ## Oh yeah, about the site
-Search Better is dedicated to bringing you dev-centered content all about Elasticsearch.
+SearchBetter.dev is dedicated to bringing you dev-centered content all about search engines like Elasticsearch.